Jeremy Hammond: Early life

-Computer hacking and activism
+Activism and computer hacking

 Hammond founded the computer security training website HackThisSite at age 18, during the summer after his high school graduation.
 The website describes itself as "a non-profit organization that strives to protect a good security culture and learning atmosphere".
 In its first two years the site received 2.5 million hits and acquired 110,000 members and a volunteer staff of 34.

 During the 2004 DEF CON event in Las Vegas, Hammond delivered a talk that encouraged "electronic civil disobedience" as a means of protest against the 2004 Republican National Convention and its supporters.

 In February 2005, Hammond, with others, hacked the website of pro-war counterprotesting group Protest Warrior and accessed thousands of credit card numbers, intending to use them to donate to left-wing groups.
 Although no charges were ever made against the cards, Hammond confessed and was sentenced to two years in federal prison for the crime.
 Freed after 18 months, Hammond was radicalized by the experience, although the terms of his probation prohibited him from associating with HackThisSite or anarchist groups for another three years.